Oat flour pumpkin bread.

-So a friend randomly messaged me and asked if I had a good gluten free pumpkin bread recipe, and, if not, mentioned that she had a suggestion for a Recipe Wednesday. *Hint, hint* 😉
+I didn’t have that in my sights for this fall.
+However, a friend randomly messaged me and asked if I had a good gluten free pumpkin bread recipe.
+She added that, if not, she had a suggestion for a recipe to share on the blog. *Hint, hint* 😉

-Pumpkin pie, pumpkin bread, pumpkin muffins, pumpkin cheesecake, pumpkin cheesecake muffins, etc.
+Pumpkin pie, pumpkin bread, pumpkin muffins, pumpkin cheesecake, pumpkin cheesecake muffins, and on, and on.

-My problem?
-My dear, sweet, loving husband does not like ANYTHING pumpkin.
+#2 – My dear, sweet, loving husband does NOT like pumpkin.

 - 3/4 c pure pumpkin